 If the child applicant is living outside the UK at the time of application, it needs to be sent t the Home Office.

-An application for British citizenship for a child born abroad is usually processed within a a few months of being submitted.
+The MN1 application processing time for British citizenship for a child born abroad is usually processed within a a few months of being submitted.

 Citizenship by descent